ospalh/anki-addons/pages/Swiss locale.md

 deck work.

 <blockquote class="nb">
-This add-on assumes that a complete Python is installed.
-It will not work with just Anki installed.
-Specifically, it uses the decimal module, which is part of the Python standard library, but not included with Anki.
+This add-on needs extra Python packages.
+See the
+“<a href="Batteries.html">Batteries</a>” page for details.
 </blockquote>

 The main problem this tries to fix is the vast span of inhabitants of